 The girls emailed back.
 They wanted to know if they could bring a friend when the time came.
-They also wanted kept up to speed so they could judge for themselves the urgency of the situation.
+They also wanted regular emails so they could judge for themselves the urgency of the situation.

 Rick and Kate talked over the problem of “friends”.
 They agreed that friends were “OK” as long as they were an asset, i.e. low maintenance and willing to pitch-in and do chores and would cheerfully live in tents or the barn.